bon-zai/goose/documentation/docs/getting-started/providers.md

           ollama run qwen2.5
           ```

-        3. In a separate terminal window, configure with goose:
+        3. In a separate terminal window, configure with Goose:

           ```sh
           goose configure